Good Fats Vs. Bad Fats

 Here are few diet tips to help you control your fat intake:

 - Choose a diet rich in whole grains, vegetables, and fruits.

-- Used reduced fat salad dressings.
+- Used reduced fat or fat-free salad dressings.